Prukutu/AOES-CLIM-Python-and-Prog/_episodes/02-numpy.md

 {: .language-python}

 Importing a library is like getting a piece of lab equipment out of a storage locker and setting it up on the bench.
-Libraries provide additional functionality to the basic Python package, much like a new piece of equipment adds functionality to a lab space.
+Libraries provide additional functionality to the basic Python package (e.g., new functions and commands), much like a new piece of equipment adds functionality to a lab space.
 Just like in the lab, importing too many libraries can sometimes complicate and slow down your programs - so we only import what we need for each program.